andysmith26/groupwheel/PROJECT_HISTORY.md

 # Project History

-This document records significant pivots and historical context for the Turntable project.
+This document records significant pivots and historical context for the Groupwheel project.

 ---